2020s: Video games

-The ninth generation of consoles began in 2020 with the release of the Xbox Series X/S and PlayStation 5, while the Nintendo Switch continued to be popular from the previous decade.
+The ninth generation of consoles began in 2020.
+The industry remains dominated by Nintendo, Sony, and Microsoft with the release of the Xbox Series X/S and the PlayStation 5, while the Nintendo Switch continues to be popular from the previous decade.
 Technological advancements in consoles included support for real-time ray tracing graphics and output for 4K or even 8K resolution.
 Physical media continued to be replaced by online distribution of games, with the Xbox Series S and the PlayStation 5 Digital Edition lacking an optical drive.
 The Steam Deck was released in 2022 as Valve's attempt to bring PC-level gaming to a Nintendo Switch-style handheld format.

+During the decade PC gaming would continue growing rapidly with the console gaming market remaining more stagnant.
+The growing majority of video game developers would also primarily focus on developing their projects for PC.
+Mobile gaming remained the largest sector of the video game industry during the decade, accounting for roughly half of the industry's revenue.

-Critically successful games such as Elden Ring, Ghost of Tsushima, God of War Ragnarök, and The Last of Us Part II were released and won multiple best game of the year awards, signaling a shift towards narrative-driven and single-played focused gaming compared with the end of the 2010s where popularity of multiplayer gaming dominated.
-Widely successful multiplayer games includes Fall Guys, Fortnite, Genshin Impact, It Takes Two, Overwatch 2, Valorant, and Warzone.
-The detective-party game Among Us surged in popularity in 2020 and became a global sensation, largely attributed in to global stay-at-home orders during the COVID-19 pandemic.
+Critically successful games such as Elden Ring, Ghost of Tsushima, God of War Ragnarök, Baldur's Gate 3, Black Myth: Wukong, Astro Bot, Cyberpunk 2077 and The Last of Us Part II were released and won multiple best game of the year awards, signaling a shift towards narrative-driven and single-played focused gaming compared with the end of the 2010s where popularity of multiplayer gaming dominated.
+Nonetheless, widely successful multiplayer games includes Among Us, EA Sports FC, Call of Duty: Warzone, Fall Guys, Fate/Grand Order, Fortnite, Genshin Impact, Honkai: Star Rail, It Takes Two, Counter-Strike 2, Umamusume: Pretty Derby, Minecraft, Roblox, Dead by Daylight, Overwatch 2, League of Legends, and Valorant surged in popularity in the decade and became a global sensation since the COVID-19 pandemic.

-Nintendo continued to successfully produce games for the Nintendo Switch, with Animal Crossing: New Horizons selling over 40 million copies, and making it the second-best-selling game on the console.
-The Nintendo Switch's sales also remained strong in the 2020s due in part to games such as Nintendo Switch Sports, Paper Mario: The Origami King, Super Mario 3D All-Stars, Bowser's Fury, Kirby and the Forgotten Land, WarioWare: Get It Together!, Pokémon Legends: Arceus, Splatoon 3, Pokémon Scarlet and Violet, and the long-awaited Pikmin 4.

-Video game film and television adaptations became more financially and critically successful compared with previous decades.
-Film releases include Nintendo and Illumination's 2023 film The Super Mario Bros.
-Movie, a trilogy of Sonic the Hedgehog movies, the video game-themed Ready Player Two and Free Guy, as well as Uncharted.
-Television adaptations include Arcane: League of Legends, Castlevania, Cyberpunk: Edgerunners, Dota: Dragon's Blood, Dragon Age: Absolution, The Last of Us and The Witcher.